 Replace the batteries in your battery-operated detectors when you’re adjusting your clocks for daylight saving time, or immediately you get a low battery warning.

 Having detectors that are regularly tested and maintained should be your first line of defense against CO poisoning.
-If you need help with installation or maintenance of your carbon monoxide detectors or any HVAC appliances, please contact us at Sherlock Heating & Air Conditioning.
+If you need help with installation or maintenance of your carbon monoxide detectors or any HVAC appliances, please contact us at Sherlock Plumbing Heating & Air.
 We serve the San Diego area.